specialist disability accomModation (sda)

 These categories include: basic, improved liveability, robust and high physical support.
 OC Connections manage houses in each of these categories.
 You can see a list of our houses with vacancies here

-When you ask for SDA in your plan, the NDIS will require you to have an assessment to determine eligibility and which category of SDA housing will best suit your needs.
-They will fund you for this assessment.
-You can find out more about accessing SDA funding and housing below.
+When you ask for SDA in your NDIS plan, the NDIS will require you to have an assessment to determine eligibility and which category of Specialist Disability Accommodation housing will best suit your needs.
+The NDIS will fund you for this assessment.
+You can find out more about accessing SDA NDIS funding and disability housing below.

-How do I Access Specialist Disability Accommodation Funding?
+How do I Access Specialist Disability Accommodation NDIS Funding?

-SDA is NDIS funded.
-Participants need to be assessed for SDA
+Specialist Disability Accommodation is NDIS funded.
+Participants need to be assessed for